gmvi/Boop.vim/README.md

 # Boop.vim
+> [!IMPORTANT]
+> This is a prototype.
+It hasn't been tested on OSX or Windows yet.

 ## Installing
-Haven't looked at Vim package managers or prebuilt binaries yet.
+I haven't looked at (Neo)vim package managers or prebuilt binaries yet.
 You'll have to build from source.

 ## Building from source

 ### Requirements
-Linux, Rust.
+Linux and Rust.

 1. Clone this repo
 2. Clone all the submodules: `git submodule update --init --recursive`
 3. Install the boop binary: `cargo install --path .`
+4. Ensure the boop binary is in your path: `echo "asdf" | boop Rot13`
+5. (optional) Install the bash completion script into your .bashrc: `source boop-completion.bash`
-4. Source the vim file from your .vimrc: `source 'boop-prototype.vim'`
+6. Source the vim file from your .vimrc: `source 'boop-prototype.vim'`
-5. Add bindings to your .vimrc:
+7. Add bindings to your .vimrc:
 ```
 "
 " The boop pad is a scratch pad emulating some of the Boop app